Virgin Media: Liberty Global ownership

-Until 2013, the company was listed on the NASDAQ Stock Market and the London Stock Exchange.
+Until 2013, the company was listed on the U.S.-based NASDAQ Stock Market and the London Stock Exchange.
 On 5 February 2013, Liberty Global announced that they had agreed to buy Virgin Media for approximately US$23.3 billion (£15 billion) in a stock and cash merger.
 On 15 April, EU regulatory approval for the deal was granted, the final hurdle in the acquisition.
 On 4 June, shareholders approved the acquisition and the deal was completed on 7 June.

 On 3 February 2014, Virgin Media acquired Smallworld Fibre, a cable provider based in North West England and Western Scotland, for an undisclosed fee.
 Smallworld's network was merged into Virgin Media's during 2014.

 In November 2014, Virgin Media reached an agreement to sell its ADSL business to TalkTalk Group, allowing Virgin to focus on its cable broadband offering.
 Virgin began transferring customers to TalkTalk in February 2015.

 On 20 July 2018, it was announced that Virgin Media would stop broadcasting all of the UKTV channels from 22 July 2018 over fees and an issue with Virgin's on-demand broadcasting rights.
 The companies were not able to agree terms to allow the ten channels and their +1 and HD offshoots to continue to be available on the platform and the channels stopped being available at just after midnight on 22 July 2018 with Virgin replacing the UKTV channels on their service with other networks.
 This led to a backlash by customers with some threatening to leave.
 The dispute finally ended after three weeks on 11 August 2018 after Virgin Media and UKTV reached an agreement.
-Virgin Media gradually restored all 10 UKTV channels with their +1 and HD Simulcast channels along with now added simulcast GOLD HD and the reinstalled UKTV Play app.
-The app now features five times the amount of more on-demand content now available.
-All UKTV Channels and UKTV app were all completely restored to Virgin Media platforms by 15 August 2018.
+Virgin Media gradually restored all 10 UKTV channels with their +1 and HD Simulcast channels along with simulcast GOLD HD and the reinstalled UKTV Play app.
+The app then featured five times the amount of on-demand content.
+UKTV Channels and the UKTV app were restored to Virgin Media platforms by 15 August 2018.